-Bruxism, sometimes called teeth grinding, can affect your teeth, gums, jaw function, and overall oral health.
-Teeth grinding is one of the most common dental concerns we treat in our Washington, DC, dental office.
-Addressing teeth grinding can help prevent further damage to your teeth and surrounding structures.
+Bruxism, sometimes called teeth grinding, can affect teeth, gums, jaw function, and overall oral health.
+It is one of the most common dental concerns we treat in our Washington, DC, dental office.
+Addressing teeth grinding can help prevent further damage to teeth and surrounding structures.

-Although there is no singular cause for teeth grinding, an experienced dentist can perform specialized testing to understand the root cause of teeth grinding.
+Although there is no singular cause for teeth grinding, an experienced dentist can perform specialized testing to understand its root cause.
 Studies suggest stress, bite disorders, or crooked or misaligned teeth commonly cause teeth grinding.

 Dr. Justin Deckard offers comprehensive solutions for patients who grind their teeth.
 Dr. Deckard can work with you to create a treatment to eliminate teeth grinding, address any damage to the teeth and gums, and prevent future issues associated with teeth grinding.